szanislaw/fcs-dataclean/README.md

 # fcs-dataclean
-# 🛠️ YOTEL Job Items Variant Matching Pipeline
+# Job Items Variant Matching Pipeline

 This Python script performs a full end-to-end pipeline to process and match service item variants for YOTEL jobs.
 It merges variant data from multiple sources, filters out Chinese-language rows, matches similar service items using semantic similarity, and restores UUIDs to the final dataset.